Should I install the new macOS/iOS beta?

-Are your apps compatible with iOS/iPadOS 17 and macOS Sequoia?
+Are your apps compatible with the latest macOS or iOS betas?

 Developer previews are exactly that— a preview.
 They’re unstable, likely to change, and will introduce new bugs as time goes on.
+Even seemingly minor beta updates can sometimes introduce breaking changes or new bugs.
 These betas are meant for testing purposes only, not as a daily driver.

 But I Want the New Shiny!